luthor112/steam-easygrid/README.md

 # Using Headers (heroes), Logos and Grids from SteamGridDB

-- In Steam, click Library, then wait for the `SGDB` button to appear
-- If the button doesn't appear, click Library again (known issue)
-- Click an app in the left panel
-- Double-click the header
+- Double-click the header of an app
 - A small panel should appear with the settings
     - The panel appears on the right side of the header (on the default skin) as such:

 ![Settings panel](screenshots/header-panel.png)

 - The following controls are shown:
-    - First row: Header (hero) image number, Reset button (sets it to -1)
-    - Second row: Logo image number, Reset button (sets it to -1)
+    - Number selectors for the Hero (header), Logo and Grid; Reset button (sets it to -1)
-    - Third row: Grid image number, Reset button (sets it to -1)
+    - Purge Cache button: Purges all cached links and files for the given app, forcing a new search and new downloads
+        - This is a good first try when something stops working
     - Close button
     - Below the Close button, the currently selected Grid image is displayed (if any)
 - Image numbers start at 0, with -1 meaning "not set"

+## Troubleshooting

+When someting stop working, a good first step is to try pruging the cache of the given app:
+- Double-click the header of the app
+- Click `Purge Cache`, this will purge cached links and files
+- Double-click the header again, this should force a new search on SGDB, hopefully fixing the problem